Amanda Villepastour: Eurogliders

 In 1980 Villepastour and another Perth musician, Bernie Lynch, formed a band.
 They named it Living Single.
 Villepastour was to be the keyboardist; Lynch would be the songwriter and guitarist, and would also perform vocals.

 The two musicians advertised for other band members.
 They recruited Crispin Akerman as a second guitarist, Don Meharry as bass player and Guy Slingerland to play drums.
 The following year, Lynch's then girlfriend, Grace Knight, became the lead vocalist, John Bennetts replaced Slingerland as drummer, and the band's name was changed to Eurogliders.
 Villepastour later described Eurogliders to Afropop Worldwide as "my own band".

 By late 1981 Eurogliders was ready to record a debut studio album.
 The recording was done in Manila, with Melbourne bass player Geoff Rosenberg replacing Meharry.
 There was a shortage of studio time in Australia; Knight's autobiography states that Manila was chosen "for budgetary and timing reasons".
 The band planned to record the album, and then relocate its home base from Perth to Sydney to begin an assault on the eastern states market.
 However, the recording session had its challenges.
 According to Knight:

 Ultimately the band re-recorded some of the songs and remixed the whole album, which was named Pink Suit Blue Day.
 Released in June 1982, it peaked at No. 54 on the Australian Kent Music Report album chart.
 The debut single, "Without You", was released simultaneously, and entered the top 40 singles chart; In the official video of the single, Villepastour had a prominent role, playing both levels of a two manual synthesizer.
-As Knight later wrote, the preferred shots by cameramen of the band included Villepastour on keyboards.
+Knight later wrote that the preferred shots by cameramen of the band included Villepastour on keyboards.

 In 1983 Eurogliders replaced Rosenberg with Scott Saunders.
 In July of that year, the band travelled to the UK, replaced Saunders with Ron François, and recorded its second studio album, This Island.
 Released in May 1984, the album peaked at No. 4 on the Australian albums chart, and was therefore the most successful of Eurogliders' studio albums.